 Second Saturday is a once a month arts and music street fest to be held on 2nd Street from Cedar to Iowa and on Iowa from Mississippi Drive to 3rd Street the second Saturday of every month from June to October.
-It is presented by CBI Bank & Trust, The Muscatine Journal, and The Merrill Hotel & Conference Center in collaboration with the Muscatine Convention and Visitors Bureau.
+It is presented by CBI Bank & Trust, The Muscatine Journal, and The Merrill Hotel & Conference Center in collaboration with downtown businesses.
 The event aims to promote the arts and culture in Muscatine and to support Muscatine’s downtown.

 Vendors will have the opportunity to set up along 2nd Street, which will be closed for the event.
 Vending spaces will be located in the parking spaces, leaving the sidewalk and middle of the street open for pedestrians.